 The sun has long been a object of fascination for poets.
-Whether used in a metaphor or to set the scene of a work, the sun has spanned poetic imagery for hundreds and hundreds of years.
+Whether used in a metaphor or to set the scene of a poem, the sun has spanned poetic imagery for centuries.

 We’ve compiled a list of some of our favorite poems about the sun.
-We hope you will enjoy them and draw inspiration from them for your own work
+We hope you will enjoy reading them and draw inspiration from them for your own work.

 *All of the poems shared below are in the public domain